noteflakes/lydown/README.md

     lydown proof -i continuo

 This is useful when editing baroque music for example, or when any other part can give context and aid in verifying the music.

+## Interactive mode

+When invoked without any parameters, an interactive lydown session is started.
+This mode is useful when working on music involving multiple movements or multiple parts.
+In this mode, you can move between directories, edit files (using vim), and compile specific movements or specific parts.

+Just like in proofing mode, any changes you make to files within the working directory are immediately compiled and shown in the system viewer.

+To get a list of available commands, type <code>help</code>.

 ## The lydown syntax